-- 1) Unfasten the antenna from the case.
+- 1) Unclip the antenna from the case.

 - 2) Move it into the upright position

-- Depress the ON/OFF (button for 1 full second.
+- 3) Depress the ON/OFF ( button for 1 full second.

-You will hear a "beep" and your beacon is now activated.
+You will see the Red LED flashing and the display reads "PLB ON".
+Your beacon is now activated.
 While transmitting your distress signal, the red LED will flash once every 2 seconds, alerting you that your beacon is active.
-An additional "beep" will sound every time your beacon transmits data to the satellites (roughly every 50 pagends)